 The hours are, of course, long in investment banking – 70-hours a week and you’re not even ‘in the game‘.
 What little time off you have should be used wisely.

-7. Successful investment bankers are consistent
+7. Successful investment bankers are relentless

 Once you make it to managing director, the pressure increases.
 You’ve not made it to the summit of a mountain, you’ve poked your head above the parapet and must be prepared for greater scrutiny than ever.